What is cloud testing? An introduction to testing in the cloud

 Cloud testing vs. on-premises testing for applications

-Compared to a traditional on-premises testing environment, cloud testing offers users pay-per-use pricing, flexibility and reduced time to market.
-The test processes and technologies used to perform functional testing against cloud-based applications are not significantly different than traditional in-house applications, but awareness of the nonfunctional risks around the cloud is critical to success.
+- The test processes and technologies used to perform functional testing against cloud-based applications are not significantly different than traditional in-house applications, but awareness of the nonfunctional risks around the cloud is critical to success.
+For example, if testing involves production data, then appropriate security and data integrity processes and procedures need to be in place and validated before functional testing can begin.

 How to test in the cloud

 Before testing in the cloud, it is important to determine which cloud testing tools and services are the correct fit for the organization.
-One approach to cloud testing includes the use of specific tools for individual tests, such as performance testing, load testing, stress testing and security.
+One testing approach to cloud testing includes the use of specific tools for individual tests, such as performance testing, load testing, stress testing and security.

 Another option is for organizations to use complete, end-to-end testing as a service (TaaS) products.
 While outsourcing to TaaS vendors may help organizations reduce costs, testing times and IT management workloads, it might not be the best fit for organizations that require in-depth expertise of a unique infrastructure or very specific types of tests.